 It only takes one voice to make a change.
-At this month's family festival, we will explore how our voices combined can make a difference.
-Explore changes through sound and space with music, architecture, signs, movement, and the natural world.
+Families are invited to explore how together our voices can make a difference.
+Explore changes in sound and space through music, architecture, sign language, movement, and the natural world.

 This program is geared towards toddlers and children up to 12 years old.

 We encourage all persons with disabilities to attend.
 To request additional information regarding accessibility or accommodations at a program, please contact firstname.lastname@example.org or 646.774.2482.
 Program venues are accessible via wheelchair accessibility points, and ASL interpretation can be arranged two weeks in advance.

 Schedule of Events:

 Dr. Gary Wellbrock and Onudeah (Oni) Nicolarakis will perform an interactive story time in American Sign Language.
 Families of all abilities are encouraged to attend this performance and learn new words and phrases in ASL.